FengWang1991/ETL-Project/README.md

 # ETL-Project: Top Seller Steam Game Ratings

 Our project looks at the ETL process of the top selling Steam game ratings.
 We created a separate Jupyter Notebook for each stage.
+We also created a Flask API that returns a Jsonified dictionary on Local host.
+**Note: Due to large volume of original data source, scraping will take about 10 minutes.**

 ## Team
 Our team consists of: